-Synthetic drugs, or new psychoactive substances (NPS), are also known by a number of other names including new and emerging drugs (NEDs), bath salts, herbal highs, herbal incense, aphrodisiac tea, NBOMes, and legal highs.
+Synthetic drugs, or new psychoactive substances (NPS), are also known by a number of other names including new and emerging drugs (NEDs), bath salts (monkey dust), herbal highs, herbal incense, aphrodisiac tea, NBOMes, and legal highs.
 These products are often marked ‘not for human consumption’.
 These drugs aim to mimic the effects of existing illicit drugs such as cannabis, cocaine and ecstasy.

 Synthetic drugs have different chemical structures to the illicit substances that they are trying to mimic, so they can be marketed as 'legal', safe and acceptable alternatives to illicit drugs.
 However, their legality can vary and their safety is unverified.